ilovepixelart/ts-migrate-mongoose/README.md

 ## Configuration

-If you don't want to provide `-d` or `--uri` flag in CLI or if you run migrations Programmatically, you can configure it
+If you don't want to provide `-d` or `--uri` flag in CLI or Programmatic mode, you can configure it.
 \
 Create a `migrate.json` or `migrate.ts` or `.env` file in the root of your project: